 Setting up cron jobs in cPanel is a helpful way to run programs and commands automatically without user intervention.
 Liquid Web’s support team assists with these functions on fully managed servers with cPanel.

-If you are looking for cPanel hosting with 24/7/365 support, contact our sales team to discuss your needs and go over options.
+If you are looking for cPanel hosting with 24/7/365 support, contact our sales team to discuss your needs and go over our hosting options.